bryansteele/calculator/README.md

 ## Work still in Progress

-### but you can check it our at:
+### but you can check it out at: https://bryanscalculator.netlify.app

-Check it Out at https://bryanscalculator.netlify.app